 Yes, iPhones are a big deal, which we discussed last week when the 10th anniversary models were unveiled.
 Since introduction, the iPhone has represented a HUGE percentage of Apple’s total revenues.
+Let’s examine iPhone dominance and pricing over the years.

 “Since 2007, Apple’s iPhone sales have consistently increased.
 It has gone from 40 million units sold in 2010 to more than 212 million in 2016. iPhone sales worldwide were over 136 billion U.S. dollars in 2016.
 As sales increased, the iPhone gained within the company.
 It has become the most successful Apple product to date.
 The iPhone’s share of the total revenue has jumped from 25 percent in the beginning of 2009 to 70 percent in the first quarter of 2017.
 As of the first quarter of 2017, iPhone’s share of revenue was at 69.4 percent.
 Much of the iPhone’s success can be attributed to Apple’s ability to be competitive, with new releases and updates.”